MegApril/dv-physical-and-nonphysical-injuries/README.md

 - Excel for manual removal of metadata
 - R scripts for plots can be found [here](/scripts/dvScript.R).
 - R for line graphs and faceted line graphs comparing urban/suburban counties can be found [here](scripts/RuralUrbanPlots.R).
----

 ## Summary of Methods
+- Extracted data from Colorado Crime Statistics and the Colorado Department of Local Affairs
-- Removed metadata from csv files with excel prior data preparation using R
+- Removed metadata from csv files with excel prior data transformation using R
 - Cleaned and reshaped wide-format injury data using `pivot_longer()`
 - Merged counties from Colorado Crime Statistics with urban and rural categorizations
-- Aggregated totals by injury type and created accessible, colorblind-friendly visualizations
+- Prepared analysis and visualizations using R
-- Compared urban vs rural trends across top injury types using faceted plots

 ---